gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

 </section>
 <section>
   <h2 id="toc03"> Planned spending  and human resources</h2>
-  <p>[For this section, please use the text and amounts found in the PDF  version in the Planned spending and human resources section.]</p><ul class="list-unstyled">
+  <p>[For this section, please use the text and amounts found in the word version in the Planned spending and human resources section.]</p><ul class="list-unstyled">
   <li>
     <details class="brdr-tp brdr-rght brdr-bttm brdr-lft">
       <summary class="wb-toggle" data-toggle='{"print":"on"}'>In this section</summary>